The Time Regulation Institute

 The Time Regulation Institute (Saatleri Ayarlama Enstitüsü) is a novel by Ahmet Hamdi Tanpınar.

 It began serialization in a newspaper in 1954.
 It was first published as a book in 1961.
 Yapı Kredi Yayınları republished the novel in 1999 as part of a campaign to publish various novels by Tanpınar in book form.
 Selim Kuru of the University of Washington wrote that the 1999 version was "poorly edited".

 An English translation by Ender Gürol was published in 2001 by the Turco-Tatar Press.
 The English version includes an essay by Berna Moran and an appendix.
 This appendix includes a section not present in the Turkish versions.
 Another English translation by Maureen Freely and Alexander Dawe was published by Penguin Classics was released in 2013.

 Kuru stated that The Time Regulation Institute "has an unbalanced flow" since it was serialized.

 Plot

 The main character is Hayri İrdal, who narrates the novel and presents it like a memoir.
-The novel discusses his and other people's formation of the Time Regulation Institute, which changes the time on Turkey's clocks to that used in the West and educate public about the importance of "being on top of one's own time".
-Before the Institute, Hayri Irdal meets a psychiatrist named Dr Ramiz, who later introduces İrdal to Halit Ayarcı (the Regulator).
+The novel discusses his and other people's formation of the Time Regulation Institute, which changes the time on Turkey's clocks to that used in the West and educate the public about the importance of "being on top of one's own time".
+Before the Institute, Hayri İrdal meets a psychiatrist named Dr Ramiz, who later introduces İrdal to Halit Ayarcı.
+Known as the Regulator, Ayarcı is the bureaucratic mastermind who invents, funds, and markets the Institute.

 Halit Ayarcı decides to establish the institute after talking about time while drinking rakı with Hayri İrdal.
 According to Saïd Sayrafiezadeh of Publishers Weekly the narrative starts late in the novel.
 Later in the novel, Hayri Irdal publishes a novel depicting himself and other characters at the Siege of Vienna.

 The plot is a reference to the 1926 Gregorian Calendar Act by Kemal Atatürk.